yachielab/FRACTAL/README.md

       Options especially for the first qsub.
 Default: the string specified by -O -j "<String>"
       Name of the jobs distributed by FRACTAL.
-Default: "FRACTAL"
+Default: "FRACTAL" -m <String, Permissible values: ‘raxmlMP’, ‘rapidnjNJ’ and ‘fasttreeML’>
+      Method to reconstruct lineage tree in each iteration cycle.
+Default: raxmlMP When you specify -s option, this option will be ignored.
 ```